 The industry's titans roll out exhibits the size of department warehouses.
 Their enclosures are decorated in fine ornaments and digital instruments usually found in Apple stores, stocked with enough manpower to conquer a small town.
 PGA Tour players routinely make cameo appearances.
 Walking through feels like stumbling into a movie set.

 Then there is the passageway for entrepreneurs and inventors, an area so small that you can only find it by accident.

-Instead of pavilions with the measurements of a street block, these individuals' areas have festival booth dimensions.
+Instead of pavilions with the measurements of a street block, inventors are confined to festival-booth dimensions.
 No celebrity sightings, only the founders and perhaps a lackey or two.
 They don't have the budgets to compete with the landscapes of golf's big boy companies; hell, most of the inventors' exhibits are adorned with a sheet of paper stating their business against a nondescript green curtain.

 But a lack of trim doesn't belittle the products touted.
 If anything, you could make a case this spartan approach magnifies them.